 We always diffuse Lemongrass when we go camping.
 Our campsite is the only one with no flies or mosquitoes!

-I created my family’s bug spray with Rosemary, Lemongrass, Lavender, Lemon, and Citronella.
+I created my family’s favorite bug spray with Rosemary, Lemongrass, Lavender, Lemon, and Citronella.

-It smells divine – not at all like those chemical bug sprays that I can almost taste after spraying.
+It smells divine – not at all like those commercial bug sprays that I can almost taste after spraying.
 Yuck!

 We haven’t noticed any problems with our recipe and it smells amazing.
 So amazing that people compliment us on our perfume!